Decabromodiphenyl ethane (DBDPE) - information sheet

 Overview

-• Under the Canadian Environmental Protection Act, 1999 (CEPA, 1999), the risk posed by a substance is determined by considering both its hazardous properties (its potential to cause adverse human health or ecological effects) and the amount of exposure there is to people and the environment.
-A substance may have hazardous properties; however, the risk to human health or to the environment may be low depending upon the level of exposure.
+• The risks posed by a substance are determined by both its hazardous properties (potential to cause adverse human health or ecological effects) and the amount or extent of exposure to people and the environment.

-• As a result of this screening assessment, it is concluded that DBDPE is not harmful to human health; however it is harmful to organisms in the environment at current levels of exposure.
+• As a result of the screening assessment, it was concluded that DBDPE is not harmful to human health; however, it is harmful to the environment at levels of exposure considered in the assessment.
+DBDPE may cause effects on organisms and plants.
+Risk management actions have been proposed to help reduce risk to the environment.

 About this substance